robertsdotpm/p2pd/docs/source/general/basics.rst

 There are other ways to design protocols though.
 You could start with a fixed header of known length.
 The header would then describe the length and kind of data that is to follow.
 STUN uses this approach for messages because the messages may contain attributes.
-For example: a STUN message may contain attributes that have the relay to contact them on and the version of the server.
+For example: a STUN message may contain attributes like the version and relay address.

 ..
 WARNING::
     TCP callbacks in P2PD may contain partial or buffered data!